mkandemirr/NuSD/README.txt

     ./NuSD

 Step 8
-  If you want to change the selected detector type or change any settings in the NuSD_config.h file, return to step 5 and follows the next steps.
+  If you want to change the selected detector type, return to step 4 and follows the next steps.

                         Contacts
 =========================*****================================